Harvb2000/reminderapp/readme.md

 ### What each programming language does

-- HTML or Hyper Text Markup Language:
+- HTML or Hyper Text Markup Language: HTML is a language used to build websites, it makes up the structure of each page.
+HTML can interact with many different languages and is styled by CSS.
+The latest version of HTML is HTML5.

-- JavaScript:
+- JavaScript: Used to enhance the HTML language, sued in conjunction with VueJS.

-- CSS:
+- CSS or Casscading Style Sheets: Used to style HTML.

 - VueJs: